OuhscBbmc/usnavy-billets/analysis/select-1/select-1.md

 1. How should the process be adjusted to accommodate issues like (a) recent tours overseas, (b) seniority, and (c) cliques?
 Our current plan is to set some a priori points, and approximate it with a transformation.
 The transformed rankings are fed into the matching algorithm.
 1. How should spousal placement (and other hard restrictions) be handled?
 We are currently investigating what will happen if the other (nonacceptable sites) are left blank for the officer, and fed into the matching algorithm.
 1. How should 'subjective retirement thresholds' be handled?
 For instance, suppose an officer will retire if they don't match to San Diego.
 If they're matched somewhere else and retire, how should their assigned billet be filled?
 Does the algorithm need to be run another time?
 If so, several runs might be required (if other people's thresholds fail on subsequent runs), which is undesirable.
+1. How can we adjust the process to match members married to other active duty members (COLOs) or enrolled in the Exceptional Family Member Program (EFMP) who have limited billet-assignment options.
+That is, some members will have to be matched to certain billets even if those commands do not rank them highly.
+1. How can we adjust the process to allow members to not match?
+Specifically, some members have no obligation to stay in the Navy and can elect to get out if they do not get their preferred pick.
+How do we allow this without affecting the integrity of the algorithm?
+1. How do we incentivize less desirable commands?
+1. How do we mitigate the advantage on-board members may have in securing an extension or retour?

 ### Answered Questions